clausehound/clausehound-blog/content/blog/blog-bite-what-are-some-things-to-keep-in-mind-when-drafting-a-shareholders-agreement/index.md

 author: alina@clausehound.com
 tags: ["Shareholders Agreement","Mondaq","Learn","Canada (General)"]
 date: 2011-02-18 00:00:00
-description: "This article posted on our partner site Mondaq.com discusses certain issues that should be resolved and addressed when developing a shareholders' agreement.
-Whether or not shareholders are family rel..."
+description: "This article posted on our partner site Mondaq.com discusses certain issues that should be resolved and addressed when developing a shareholders' agreement."
 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/123542/Directors+Officers/Why+Do+You+Need+A+Shareholders+Agreement) discusses certain issues that should be resolved and addressed when developing a shareholders' agreement.